mtnbikenc/dcaf/_sources/overview.txt

   and the platforms deployed to those nodes.
 The process of configuration at the infrastructure, OS/hypervisor, and platform layer is driven using Ansible.

-As detailed in the documentation, the build of the AutoDeployNode is automated through scripts and Ansible playbooks.
+As detailed in the documentation, the build of the Autodeploynode is automated through scripts and Ansible playbooks.

-The AutoDeployNode can be deployed as a virtual machine or on physical hardware with Red Hat Enterprise Linux as the base operating system.
+The Autodeploynode can be deployed as a virtual machine or on physical hardware with Red Hat Enterprise Linux as the base operating system.
 Docker containers are used to stand up the Hanlon instance and it's requirements, MongoDB and a TFTP server.
 In order to automatically discover and provision physical hardware, a DHCP